blanc42/blanc42/README.md

 ## Hi there 👋

-you can call me blanc
+you can call me blanc42

 I am currently working on agents. ping me on my linkedin in you want to hire me